 Other Fiscal Effects on State and Local Programs.
 The measure could also have fiscal effects on various other state and local programs.
 For example, the measure could result in an increase in the consumption of marijuana, potentially resulting in an unknown increase in the number of individuals seeking publicly funded substance abuse treatment and other medical services.
-This measure could also have fiscal effects on state- and locally funded drug treatment programs for criminal offenders, such as drug courts.
-Moreover, the measure could potentially reduce both the costs and offsetting revenues of the state's Medical Marijuana Program, a patient registry that identifies those individuals eligible under state law to legally purchase and consume marijuana for medical purposes.
+This measure could also potentially reduce both the costs and offsetting revenues of the state's Medical Marijuana Program, a patient registry that identifies those individuals eligible under state law to legally purchase and consume marijuana for medical purposes.
+In addition, the measure would result in costs for DPH to regulate the commercial production and sale of marijuana.
+Depending on how, and to what extent, the department chose to implement such regulations, these costs could potentially be up to the low tens of millions of dollars annually.

 Effects on State and Local Revenues.
 The state and local governments would receive additional revenues from taxes and fees from marijuana-related activities allowed under this measure.
 For instance, state and local governments would receive increased sales tax revenues from the sale of marijuana.
 In addition, businesses and individuals producing and selling marijuana would pay individual and business taxes.
 To the extent that this business activity pulled in spending from persons in other states, the measure also would result in a net increase in taxable economic activity in the state.
 However, the potential new revenues from marijuana-related economic activity could partially be offset by declines in other economic activity as consumers spend less on other consumer products and/or invest less.
 The magnitude of the net increase in economic activity is unknown and would depend considerably on the extent to which the federal government enforces its laws against marijuana in California.
-To the extent that a commercial marijuana industry further develops in the state as a result of this measure, however, our best estimate is that the state and local governments would eventually collect hundreds of millions of dollars annually in net additional revenues.
+To the extent that a commercial marijuana industry further develops in the state as a result of this measure, however, our best estimate is that the state and local governments could eventually collect hundreds of millions of dollars annually in net additional revenues.